ChaoticLeah/the-devils-dungeon-server/README.md

 ### Adding a new migration
 run `sqlx migrate add <name here>` to generate a new migration.

 ## Todo
  - Likes/Dislikes
  - Rating levels? (based on how hard they are)
  - Delete levels
  - Update levels
+ - Limit usernames to ascii
+ - Make min and max length for usernames
+ - min length for passwords